open-ephys/onix-docs/source/Hardware Guide/index.rst

     Datasheets/index
     Connections & Cables/index

-:ref:`ONIX Controller<pcie_controller>`
+:ref:`ONIX PCIe Controller<pcie_controller>`
 -----------------------------------------
-The ONIX Controller is the heart of ONIX.
+The ONIX PCIe Controller is the heart of ONIX.
 It provides the interface between the acquisition computer and any attached headstages, as well as digital and analog in/outputs.
 Most acquisition systems communicate via USB, but this board sits directly in a PCIe slot in the acquisition computer.
 This